onderwijsin/navigator-data-generator/README.md

 # Extract HOVI data
 The Hovi API contains data about higher education in the Netherlands.
 This tool fetches particular data models and transforms them into something more useful.
-The primary goal is to seed the data into a Directus instance (datahub.onderwijs.in).
+The primary goal is to seed the data into a Directus instance [Datahub](https://datahub.onderwijs.in).

 Data models that are processed:
 - Organizations